AT-Publishing/website/_ebf/2020-08-31-ebf-billfodl.md

 Billfodl is the steel metal crypto wallet from the official store at PrivacyPros.

-In addition to Black Friday, Billfodl also runs a yearly Christmas sales.
+Billfodl runs bundle deals on packs of steel seed storage and hardware wallets.

 #### **Trezor T + BillFodl** and **Trezor 1 + Billfodl** Bundle Deal